the-mama-ai/cheese-on-prem-assets/README.md

 1. Clone this repository on your instance

-2. Copy the template environment configuration file in `config/cheese-env.conf.template` and modify it accordingly
+2. Copy the template environment configuration file in `config/cheese-env.conf.template` which defines global environment variables, and modify it accordingly.

     - `CHEESE_CUSTOMER` : The customer name
     - `CHEESE_PASSWORD` : The password used to pull Docker images for running CHEESE